elastic/apm-agent-java/docs/reference/config-reference-properties-file.md

 # Defines the log format when logging to `System.out`.
 #
-# When set to `JSON`, the agent will format the logs in an [ECS-compliant JSON format](https://github.com/elastic/ecs-logging-java)
+# When set to `JSON`, the agent will format the logs in an https://github.com/elastic/ecs-logging-java[ECS-compliant JSON format]
 # where each log event is serialized as a single line.
 #
 # Valid options: PLAIN_TEXT, JSON